WangLabCSU/SigBridgeR/vignettes/Full_Tutorial.md

 -   `matched_bulk`: A data frame of bulk expression data after intersecting samples, use the output of `MatchSample` function.
 -   `sc_data`: A Seurat object after preprocessing, you can use the output of `Preprocess` function or your own preprocessed Seurat object.
 -   `phenotype`: A named vector of binary mutational signature data, use the output of `MatchSample` function.
--   `label_type`: A character value specifying the filtering labels are stored in the `\@misc` , use the output of `MatchSample` function or your own label.
+-   `label_type`: A character value specifying the filtering labels are stored in the `Seurat_object@misc` , use the output of `MatchSample` function or your own label.
 -   `phenotype_class`: A character value specifying the phenotype data type, i.e. `"binary"`, `"survival"` or `"continuous"`.
-When the phenotype data is mutational signature, use `"binary"`
+When the phenotype data is mutational signatures, use `"binary"`.
 -   `screen_method`: A character value specifying the screening method, i.e. "Scissor", "scPAS", "scAB" or "scPP"
 -   `...`: Other parameters for the screening methods.